Daeron Targaryen (son of Viserys I)

 The king's hope was in vain, because just as his older siblings, Daeron grew up to be a bitter rival to Jacaerys and his younger siblings, Lucerys and Joffrey.
 While Daeron and his older siblings were forced to spend time with their cousins (i.e. attending the same feasts, and occasionally training at arms or studying with a maester together), it is said that this only increased the enmity.

 By the age of six, Daeron had a dragon of his own, Tessarion, though he had yet to ride her.
-When Daeron was twelve, he was sent to serve as a cupbearer and squire to Lord Ormund Hightower, his mother Alicent's cousin, in Oldtown.
+When Daeron was twelve in 126 AC, he was sent to serve as a cupbearer and squire to Lord Ormund Hightower, his mother Alicent's cousin, in Oldtown.

 The Dance of the Dragons

-In 129 AC, after the death of Daeron's father, King Viserys I Targaryen, the Dance of the Dragons began as Daeron's older brother Aegon claimed the Iron Throne, despite the fact that their half-sister Rhaenyra was Viserys's declared heir.
+In 129 AC, after the death of Daeron's father, King Viserys I Targaryen, the Dance of the Dragons began as Daeron's older brother claimed the Iron Throne as Aegon II Targaryen, despite the fact that their half-sister, Rhaenyra Targaryen, had been Viserys's declared heir.
 Daeron was still in Oldtown, squiring for Lord Ormund Hightower.

-Ormund marched an army to war, but found himself cut off from Oldtown.
+Daeron accompanied Lord Ormund Hightower's army as it marched from Oldtown.
 During the Battle of the Honeywine, Ormund faced defeat until Daeron arrived on Tessarion, saving his cousin and his army.
 For this act, Daeron was feasted by Ormund, who knighted him with the Valyrian sword Vigilance, dubbing the young prince "Daeron the Daring".

-After King Aegon II was injured in the battle at Rook's Rest, their brother Aemond took command.
-Aemond saw his uncle Daemon Targaryen, Rhaenyra's husband, as the biggest threat to their rule, and was determined to defeat him in battle.
-Wanting sole glory for defeating Daemon and considering Daeron too young, Aemond did not ask Daeron for help when preparing an assault on Harrenhal.
+After King Aegon II was injured in the battle at Rook's Rest, Prince Aemond Targaryen took command.
+Aemond saw his uncle, Prince Daemon Targaryen, Rhaenyra's husband, as the biggest threat to their rule, and was determined to defeat him in battle.
+Wanting sole glory for defeating Daemon and considering Daeron too young, Aemond did not ask Daeron for help when preparing to retake Harrenhal from Daemon.

-With Aegon II missing after the fall of King's Landing and with Aemond killed in the Battle Above the Gods Eye, Prince Daeron became the first in line for the throne, and Lord Unwin Peake insisted Daeron should be proclaimed Prince of Dragonstone immediately.
-Others, who believed Aegon II to be dead, wished Daeron to be crowned king instead.
-The Two Betrayers disagreed on crowning Daeron, and crowned Hugh instead.
+With Aegon II missing after the fall of King's Landing and with Aemond killed in the Battle Above the Gods Eye, Prince Daeron became the first in line for the throne.
+Lord Unwin Peake, one of the leaders at Tumbleton, insisted Daeron should be proclaimed Prince of Dragonstone immediately.
+Others, who believed Aegon II to be dead, wished Daeron to be crowned king.
+When Hugh declared that he should become king, Daeron threw wine in his face.
+Hugh was then seen wearing an iron crown.
 Offended by the arrogance of the Betrayers, the lords and knights of the Reach, later known as the Caltrops, began to plot their executions.
 While Daeron was not a member of the Caltrops, the men did not wish to proceed without his consent, which the prince gave swiftly.

 Two days later, the Second Battle of Tumbleton began.
 Prince Daeron died during the battle, though it is not known exactly how he died.
-Multiple accounts exist regarding the manner of his death.
 The story most often told claims Daeron was cut down by Black Trombo with a morningstar whilst stumbling out of his tent with his clothes on fire, after the attacks of the dragon Seasmoke had begun.
 Another claims the same, except that the prince was slain by a man-at-arms with a sword, who was unaware of the identity of his victim.
-The third account states that Daeron's burning tent collapsed on top of him.
+The third account, agreed upon by Munkun and Gyldayn, states that Daeron's burning tent collapsed on top of him.

 Prince Daeron's death is regarded as mysterious, and his body was never identified.
 Because of this opportunity, several pretenders were able to claim to be Daeron during the reign of King Aegon III Targaryen.
 According to Maester Yandel, it has been conclusively proven that these men were imposters.